 Then there are the more obvious benefits of training employees better for corporate software.

-- Increased efficiency – employees will know how to do what they need to do faster or at least know enough about the system to find what they need to do much faster than if they were starting with zero knowledge.
+• Increased efficiency – employees will know how to do what they need to do faster or at least know enough about the system to find what they need to do much quicker than if they were starting with zero knowledge.

-- Reduction in errors – more knowledge of the system means fewer mistakes made in the system that then would have to be fixed or cleaned up.
+• Reduction in errors – more knowledge of the system means fewer mistakes that must be fixed or cleaned up.

-- Better data for your organization – if employees don’t know how to use a system the right way, they’re likely going to invent ways that work for them.
+• Better data for your organization – if employees don’t know how to use a system correctly, they will likely invent ways that work for them.
 That can lead to bad data or less data for your organization to make decisions with.

-Properly trained employees are happier, more satisfied in their job, more efficient, and save your organization money.
+Properly trained employees are happier, more satisfied in their jobs, more efficient, and save your organization money.

-For corporate software from the IT department, there are some better ways of training and there are some bad ways.
-We of course think we have a pretty good system down that works well for custom software training.
+For corporate software from the IT department, there are some better ways of training and some bad ways.
+We, of course, think we have a pretty good system that works well for custom software training.

 Let’s take a look!

-I’m the founder of techstructional and I’ve been in IT in one form or another ever since getting my first Microsoft Office application in the mid-1990s (Office 1994 or 5 I think!)
+I’m the founder of techstructional, and I’ve been in IT in one form or another ever since getting my first Microsoft Office application in the mid-1990s (Office 1994 or 5, I think!)
 But I was never really a hardcore techie.
-I love the business application of it which is why I wanted to pair IT with business.
-How IT can help business succeed is important to me and that brought me to training.
+I love the business application of it, which is why I wanted to pair IT with business.
+How IT can help companies succeed is essential to me, bringing me to training.

 What better wait to enable businesses to take advantage of what IT can do for them than to help translate techie to non-techie?
-So that’s what I’ve been doing for the past 14+ years and I think that qualifies me to train employees better on organization software.
+So that’s what I’ve been doing for the past 14+ years, which qualifies me to train employees better on organization software.

 Our software training strategy helps employees prepare for new processes and software.

 Just doing it isn’t good enough, though.
-Having a successful process that can be applied to corporate software and launches is what makes it better.
-The success part is the most important and I’ve got that down to help employees learn new software successfully and be ready to apply it directly to their jobs.
+A successful process that can be applied to corporate software and launches improves it.
+The success part is the most important, and I’ve got that down to help employees learn new software successfully and be ready to apply it directly to their jobs.

 That’s why I started techstructional.
-I’ve worked in them and know exactly the best process to help IT succeed in helping employees better transition into new or updated corporate applications.
+I’ve worked in them and know precisely the best process to help IT succeed in assisting employees to better transition into new or updated corporate applications.

-We have our general digital training solution development process available.
-But, here’s a little glimpse into what I can bring to your organization and apply it specifically to corporate software training.
+Our general digital training solution development process is available.
+But here’s a little glimpse into what I can bring to your organization and apply specifically to corporate software training.

 The ultimate goal is to deliver the following to your organization to train employees better.